 Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security

-Note: If your question is related to account closure, you should examine Account Closure, Eligibility & Information.
+Note: If your question is related to account closure, you should see Account Closure, Eligibility and Information.

-If you have forgotten your CNetID, contact the Identification & Privileges Office (IPO).
+If you have forgotten your CNetID, you may look it up at Who Am I?.
+Alternately, you may contact the Identification & Privileges Office (IPO).
 They are located in the lobby of the Regenstein Library or you can call (773) 702-3344.

-If you are unable to create a CNetID online through the CNetID Account Management website you may fall under one of the following cases:
+If you are unable to create a CNetID through the CNetID Account Management website, it may be due to one of the following: